ksylvest/omniai-tools/README.md

 puts "Type 'exit' or 'quit' to leave."

 prompt = OmniAI::Chat::Prompt.build do |builder|
-  builder.system "Use tools to interact with docker." end
+  builder.system "Use tools to interact with Docker." end

 loop do